+List skilled volunteer work (building websites, teaching classes) under skills, along with your other qualifications, but include general volunteer work (making meals for a soup kitchen, and so on) toward the end of your résumé in its own section or under activities.

+Activities and interests

-- Volunteer Work: List skilled volunteer work (building websites, teaching classes) under skills, along with your other qualifications, but include general volunteer work (making meals for a soup kitchen, and so on) toward the end of your résumé in its own section or under activities. - Activities and Interests: - Include interests that may be relevant to the position but aren't professional skills (sports for an opportunity at Nike, student groups for leadership, golfing for business jobs, game design/play for game design jobs, blogging for PR jobs).
-Market yourself in the best light. - Include honours, awards, publications, conferences attended, languages spoken, and other features that could be valuable to an employer.
-You may choose to include a separate honours section or fold these into your achievements section.
+Include interests that may be relevant to the position, but aren't professional skills (sports for an opportunity at Nike, student groups for leadership, golfing for business jobs, game design/play for game design jobs, blogging for PR jobs).
+Market yourself in the best light.

+Include honours, awards, publications, conferences attended, languages known (including both written and oral fluency levels), and other features that could be valuable to an employer.